 The Gunn/Stewart Trail Ride, which takes place twice a year, is a two-day ride through the countryside and attracts over 1000 riders from miles around.
 For more information, call 706-465-3847.

 The Warren County Area Children’s Theater (ACT) has performances each spring.
 Children from ages 8-18 audition in the fall of each year.
 Practices are after school weekly throughout the school year.
-The group has performed plays including Big Bad, Romeo and Juliet, and Murder by the Book.
+The group has performed plays including A Night of Comedies, Big Bad, Romeo and Juliet, and Murder by the Book.
 Contact the Chamber of Commerce for more information.

 Ballet, symphony, and theater production are also available with a short drive.